StoglRobotics/ros_team_workspace/docs/use-cases/ros_packages/configure_repository.rst

 When executing the script, read all output carefully.
 If you make any wrong decision or enter incorrect data, use <CTRL>+C keys to terminate the script.

-The script can add setup for multiple ROS2 versions.
+The script can add setup for multiple ROS 2 versions.
 Simply follow the output.

 After a setup is created, you should go through the files and check if they are correct.